zeinhord/python-projects/README.md

 # Python

-This repo contains the projects related to Python language and performed in either Jupyter Notebook of VS Code.
+This repo contains the projects related to Python language and performed in either Jupyter Notebook or VS Code.

 ## Projects